 Related note – one of our blog posts used to rank very well for “naked super models” (don’t ask).
 We got a ton of traffic from that and related terms, but you can imagine engagement rates weren’t great.

-Assisted conversions serve a related purpose to the Total Estimated Clicks metric AdWords introduced.
-Because these are found in the Google Analytics, though, you can get these metrics for all traffic source buckets and not just AdWords.
+Assisted conversions serve a related purpose to the Total Estimated Clicks metric Google Ads introduced.
+Because these are found in Google Analytics, though, you can get these metrics for all traffic source buckets and not just Google Ads.

 My one biggest piece of advice is to never treat View Through Conversions as regular Conversions when reporting to your bosses or clients.
 The difference needs to be explained verbally and footnoted on all reports.
 Be ready for a long initial conversation.